-Do you use a lot of widgets to make your website look great?
-If so, there will come a time when you will want to clean up WordPress widgets to make room for new ones or just remove the ones that no longer serve a purpose.
-Adding widgets is a great and easy way to add new design options to any website.
+Do you use a lot of widgets to customize your WordPress site and make it look great?
+If so, there may come a time when you want to remove WordPress widgets to make room for new ones.
+Or remove those that you’re no longer using.

 How to Disable and Remove WordPress Widgets